SHI-Labs/Semi-Supervised-Transfer-Learning/README.md

 ![supervised](figs/supervised.png)

 ### Effectiveness of transfer learning in semi-supervised setting
-The effectiveness of transfer learning in semi-supervised settings is underestimated.
+In previous works, the effectiveness of transfer learning in semi-supervised settings was underestimated.
 With the Imprinting technique and proper training strategy, transfer learning could lead to a noticeable improvement, especially when labeled examples are insufficient.

 Results of SSL methods with and without transfer learning on CIFAR-10: